thestatsguy/thestatsguy/content/post/2020-03-21-quick-start-to-using-git-and-github.md

 ---
-title: "Quick start to using Git and GitHub"
+title: "[quick] Quick start to using Git and GitHub"
 date: "2020-03-21"
 categories: ["Machine learning"]
 ---